pontostroy/gearsongallium/README.md

 ==============
 How to make(on openSUSE)

-zypper in kiwi kiwi-tools kiwi0desk-isoboot
+zypper in kiwi kiwi-tools kiwi-desk-isoboot

 copy /suse-gog to /usr/share/kiwi/image/isoboot